Consensus-Based Optimization Methods Converge Globally: Introduction

-While computing $\minobj$ or $\globmin$ are NP-hard problems in general, several instances arising in real-world scenarios can, at least empirically, be solved within reasonable accuracy and moderate computational time.
-A popular class of methods, which achieves the state of the art on challenging problems such as the Traveling Salesman Problem, are so-called metaheuristics \cite{blum2003metaheuristics,aarts1989simulated,back1997handbook,reeves2010genetic,dorigo2005ant,kennedy1995particle}.
-Metaheuristics are methods that orchestrate an interaction between local improvement procedures and global strategies, and combine random and deterministic decisions, to create a process capable of escaping from local optima and performing a robust search of the solution space.
-Examples of metaheuristics include {Random Search~\cite{rastrigin1963convergence},} Simplex Heuristics~\cite{nelder1965simplex}, Evolutionary Programming~\cite{fogel2006evolutionary}, the Metropolis-Hastings sampling algorithm~\cite{hastings1970monte}, Genetic Algorithms~\cite{holland1992adaptation}, Particle Swarm Optimization \cite{kennedy1995particle}, Ant Colony Optimization~\cite{dorigo2005ant}, and Simulated Annealing~\cite{aarts1989simulated}.
-Despite their tremendous empirical success and widespread use in practice, {many metaheuristics, due to their complexity, lack a proper mathematical foundation that could prove robust convergence to global minimizers under suitable assumptions.
-Nevertheless, for some of them, such as Random Search or Simulated Annealing, there exist probabilistic guarantees for global convergence, see, e.g., \cite{solis1981minimization} and~\cite{holley1989asymptotics,azencott1992simulated}, respectively.
-While transferring} {some of the ideas of~\cite{solis1981minimization}} {to Particle Swarm Optimization allows to establish guaranteed convergence to global minima, the proof argument uses a computational time coinciding with the time necessary to examine every location in the search space~\cite{van2007analysis}.}
+The objective~$\CE$ is supposed to be locally Lipschitz continuous and to satisfy a tractability condition of the form~$\N{v-\globmin}_2 \leq \left(\CE(v)-\minobj\right)^\nu\!/\eta$ in a neighborhood of $\globmin$, see Assumption~\ref{asm:icp} for the details.
+While computing $\minobj$ or $\globmin$ are in general NP-hard problems under such conditions, several instances arising in real-world scenarios can, at least empirically, be solved within reasonable accuracy and moderate computational time.
+In the present work we are concerned with the class of derivative-free optimization algorithms, i.e., methods that are based exclusively on the evaluation of the objective function~$\CE$.
+Amongst them and achieving the state of the art on challenging problems such as the Traveling Salesman Problem, are so-called metaheuristics \cite{blum2003metaheuristics,aarts1989simulated,back1997handbook,reeves2010genetic,kennedy1995particle}.
+Metaheuristics orchestrate an interaction between local improvement procedures and global strategies, and combine deterministic and random decisions, to create a process capable of escaping from local optima and performing a robust search of the solution space.
+Examples include Random Search~\cite{rastrigin1963convergence}, Evolutionary Programming~\cite{fogel2006evolutionary}, the Metropolis-Hastings algorithm~\cite{hastings1970monte}, Genetic Algorithms~\cite{holland1992adaptation}, Particle Swarm Optimization \cite{kennedy1995particle}, and Simulated Annealing~\cite{aarts1989simulated}.
+Despite their tremendous empirical success and widespread use in practice, many metaheuristics, due to their complexity, lack a proper mathematical foundation that could prove robust convergence to global minimizers under suitable assumptions.
+Nevertheless, for some of them, such as Random Search or Simulated Annealing, there exist probabilistic guarantees for global convergence, see, e.g., \cite{solis1981minimization,holley1989asymptotics}.
+While transferring some of the ideas of~\cite{solis1981minimization} to Particle Swarm Optimization allows to establish guaranteed convergence to global minima, the proof argument uses a computational time coinciding with the time necessary to examine every location in the search space~\cite{van2007analysis}.